hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

         x[0] = tmp[0];
     ```

-    As explained during the lecture, on each iteration of the loop, the `i`th
+    As explained during the lecture, only a subset of the thread are *active*
+    during an iteration.
+If the `i`th thread is active, then it sums together
-    thread sums together the elements `tmp[i]` and `tmp[i+active]`, where
-    `i < active`.
-The thread stores the result back to `tmp[i]` and waits until
+    the elements `tmp[i]` and `tmp[i+active]`, stores the result back to
-    all other threads have done the same.
-The number of *active* threads is
+    `tmp[i]`, and waits until all other threads have done the same.
+The number
-    halved after each iteration.
-Imagine the following example:
+    of *active* threads is halved after each iteration.
+Imagine the following
+    example:

     ```
     3 3 5 1|4 5 2 4  THREAD_BLOCK_SIZE = 8